meirelesff/genderBR/README.md

 #> [1] "Female"
 ```

-Additionally, one can filter results by state with the argument `state` or get the probability that a given first name belongs to a female person by setting the `prob` argument to `TRUE` (defaults to `FALSE`).
+Additionally, one can filter results by state with the argument `state`; or get the probability that a given first name belongs to a female person by setting the `prob` argument to `TRUE` (defaults to `FALSE`).

 ``` r
 # What is the probability that the name Ariel belongs to a female person in Brazil?